DevZoneOne/starter.eleventy/src/site/about.md

   order: 1
 ---

-In this readme you find how to get started with this template, but this starter is developed as past of a blog article on [`DevZone.one`](https://devzone.one), you find a much more detailed walk-through on:
+On this page you find how to get started with this template, but this starter is developed as part of a blog article on [`DevZone.one`](https://devzone.one), you find a much more detailed walk-through on:
 [**DevZone.one - Get started with Eleventy**](https://devzone.one/blogs/get-started-with-eleventy)

 ## Demo

 The lastest version of this template is deployed on:
 <https://starter-eleventy.devzoneone.app>
-_(**Please note:** The template and therefor the demo only contains a minimum of styling, as that is purpose of this stater template)_
+_(**Please note:** The template and the demo only contain a minimum of styling, as that is the purpose of this starter template)_

 ## How to use the template